 Tip 1: Learn from your friends and family

-You will not be hard pressed to find a few friends and family members who’s parents are against love marriage.
+You will not be hard-pressed to find a few friends and family members whose parents are against love marriage.
 These examples provide clues for how to convince parents who are against love marriage.

 A young lad from Bangalore wanted to marry a Japanese woman.
 After the initial drama, he went ahead and married her.
 After marriage, they are leading normal lives.

 A girl wanted to marry out of her caste.
 The family disowned her and refused to attend the wedding.
 After she had a child, everybody is back to talking terms and all the drama before the wedding seems like a distant dream now.

 A south Indian man joined a spiritual organisation on the insistence of his parents.
 He met and fell in love with a north Indian woman (from another caste) working for the spiritual organisation.
 The parents were against it initially but because the head of the religious organisation gave his consent, they relented.
 The marriage was successful and everybody is happy now.

 Each of these real-life stories has some lessons for us.
 The common thread among all the above stories are:

 - People chose their partner based on love and perceived “compatibility”.